MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 1. Now that you have a working Office 365 tenant, we will add a Power Platform trial license to the tenant.
 Open a new tab and navigate to [https://powerapps.microsoft.com](https://powerapps.microsoft.com/)[.](https://powerapps.microsoft.com/) On this page you will see a **Try free button** on the top right.
 Click that button and enter the email for the admin account you were provided.

 2. Click **Sign in** and enter your password provided.
 If prompted, enter a phone number.
+(It is easiest to keep the location set to United States, and enter a random set of numbers for phone number.)

 3. Click **Get started**.
 You will be taken to the Power Apps homepage.
 Press **Skip** if prompted with a tutorial.